A qualitative study of the meaning of work and workplace experiences among Native Americans in upstate New York

 Four important findings emerge within this study.
 The first of these findings is the identification of a work ethic that is based upon a sense of personal ethics.
 The participants possess a strong work ethic in which work effort reflects a perceived responsibility to the employer.
 The second finding emphasizes the importance of money to the participants and the multiple roles money plays.
 The third finding focuses on the factors which influence the perceptions of co-workers and superiors (owners/managers) in the workplace.
 The last finding identifies a generalized lack of perceived discrimination in the workplace.
 Those participants who perceive discrimination become more sensitive to its cues.

 The most important variables influencing the meanings assigned by the participants are first, a set of values that are considered common among Native Americans and, second, the participants' early experiences with economic deprivation.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Gordon, Gary L., "A qualitative study of the meaning of work and workplace experiences among Native Americans in upstate New York" (1996).
 Business Administration - Dissertations.
-Paper 58.
+58.